renovate-bot/GoogleCloudPlatform-_-cloud-run-kafka-scaler/README.md

 *   `Instances`: Changes per-period are limited to the configured number of instances
 *   `periodSeconds`: Length of time over which the policy is enforced

+## Troubleshooting

+### OutOfMemoryError

+If you're seeing `java.lang.OutOfMemoryError` on startup, verify that your Kafka Admin Client Secret matches your broker's SSL configuration as the error may be a red herring.
+See [KAFKA-4493](https://issues.apache.org/jira/browse/KAFKA-4493) for details.